Hayagriv1/2d-truss-analysis/README.md

 Open `CMD.ipynb` in Jupyter and run all cells top to bottom.

-> Note: the first cell loads a local image (`Question3.jpg`) for reference — update the file path or skip that cell if you don't have the image.

 ## Output

 - Displacement table for all 12 nodes